Yenorii/Data-Visualization-Portfolio/README.md

 - **Project Overview**: This interactive dashboard unveils the microbial species found in human navels, a part of the broader study of biodiversity in the human body.
 The visualization presents the bacterial species that colonize our belly buttons and how they may affect our daily lives.

 - **Features**:<br>
-- An interactive bar chart displaying the top 10 microbial species (OTUs) found in a participant's navel.
+- Interactive bar charts displaying the top 10 microbial species (OTUs) found in each participant's navel.
-- A bubble chart that showcases the relative frequency of all microbes in the sample.
+- Bubble charts that showcase the relative frequency of all microbes in the sample.
 - A demographic information panel that provides the participant's metadata, enhancing the contextual understanding of the data.

 - **Deployment**: [Interactive Microbiodiversity Dashboard Live](https://yenorii.github.io/belly-button-challenge/)